lukelbd/vim-succinct/README.md

 To enable all features, this requires the [vim-text-obj](https://github.com/kana/vim-textobj-user), [surround.vim](https://github.com/tpope/vim-surround), and [delimitMate](https://github.com/Raimondi/delimitMate) plugins
 (see the files in `after/plugin`).
-This setup is highly customized and would take quite a while to document, so for now I will just give a broad summary of its features and expect any users to dig into the `vimscript` code a bit to get the full picture.
+This setup is complex and would take quite a while to document, so for now I will just give a broad summary of its features and expect any users to dig into the `vimscript` code to get the full picture.
+But it is **extremely** powerful, especially for editing LaTeX documents, so I recommend trying it out.

 ## Commands
 * `:TabToggle`: Toggles `expandtab` on-and-off.